elunna/nerfhack-changelog/README.md

 * Monsters can also immediately go berserk if they are woken and angered
 * When a monster goes berserk it turns hostile and regains a roll of it's max HP, possibly recovering all of its HP.
-* Nearby denizens are also woken up when a monster goes berserk (it screams a battle cry)
+* Nearby denizens are also woken up when a monster goes berserk (it screams in anger)
 * When berserking, monsters totally ignore Elbereth or Scare Monster.
 If they are usually skittish or trying to keep away, they will instead actively approach
 * Berserking monsters also never flee when their HP gets low
 * A berserking monster deals double damage rolls when hitting you